-\begin{rem} Proposition \ref{prop3.1} is essentially a special case of Theorem \ref{gen2} and we omit the proof here.
-Moreover, this result can be regarded as a high dimensional generalization of Proposition 5.1 in \cite{PP21}.
-In the following sections we shall deal with other hypersurfaces with less regularity assumptions and general symmetries. \end{rem} Note that rotationally symmetric hypersurfaces of constant mean curvature in $\mathbb{R}^{n+1}$ have been classified by Hsiang and Yu \cite{HY81}.
+\begin{remark} The above result generalizes Proposition 5.1 in \cite{PP21} for the case of $n=2$.
+It is a special case of Theorem \ref{gen2} so we omit the proof.
+In this paper we will mainly consider hypersurfaces with general symmetries. \end{remark} Note that rotationally symmetric CMC hypersurfaces in $\mathbb{R}^{n+1}$ have been classified by Hsiang and Yu \cite{HY81}.
 Those hypersurfaces provide natural examples of CMC hypersurfaces with constant contact angle along boundaries.